PZGM/Edir_Revo/level04/README.md

 # Level04 - Exploiting a Buffer Overflow with Ret2libc

-## Objective

-The goal of this challenge is to exploit a buffer overflow vulnerability in the program to execute a shell using a Ret2libc attack.

 ## Step 1: Running the Program

 First, let's run the program to observe its behavior: